 The student shall have the right to cancel the enrollment agreement and receive a full refund before the first lesson and materials are received.
 Cancellation is effective on the date written notice of cancellation is sent.
-The institution shall make the refund pursuant to section 71750 of the Regulations.
+The institution shall make the refund pursuant to section 71750 of the California Code of Regulations (CCR).
 If the institution sent the first lesson and materials before an effective cancellation notice was received, the institution shall make a refund within 45 days after the student's return of the materials.
 (5 CCR §71716(b))

-Student Tuition Recovery Fund
+California Student Tuition Recovery Fund